JuniorJPDJ/messenger_api/README.rst

 Contribute
 ----------

-I will appriciate pull requests, but if you want to help you even can just let me know that it stopped working..
+I will appreciate pull requests, but if you want to help, you can just let me know if it stopped working..
-I'm not using this library at everyday use and I don't have time to check if Facebook made any changes that breaks compatibility.
+I'm not using this library at everyday use and I don't have time to check if Facebook made any changes that break compatibility.